ethereum/web3.py/docs/contributing.rst

 .. code:: sh

-    docker-compose exec sandbox bash -c ''
+    $ docker-compose exec sandbox bash -c ''

-Or, if you would like to just open a session to the container, run:
+Or, if you would like to open a session to the container, run:

 .. code:: sh

-    docker-compose exec sandbox bash
+    $ docker-compose exec sandbox bash

 Running the tests